-« Watch the full presentation.
+« Watch the interview

 In 2004, I left the streets of New York City for the shores of West Africa.
 I'd made my living for years in the big Apple promoting top nightclubs and fashion events, for the most part living selfishly and arrogantly.
 Desperately unhappy, I needed to change.
 Faced with spiritual bankruptcy, I wanted desperately to revive a lost Christian faith with action and asked the question: What would the opposite of my life look like?